 Leverage and standardize on tools that support your process.

-In another blog, we discussed How to Best Leverage Proposal Schedule and Cost Estimate at Contract Award – another way to reduce the time required to produce a quality schedule and budget performance measurement baseline (PMB) using BOEMax and EVMax.
+In another blog, we discussed How to Best Leverage Proposal Schedule and Cost Estimate at Contract Award – another way to reduce the time required to produce a quality schedule and budget performance measurement baseline (PMB) using BOEMax estimate software and EVMax earned value management system.
 No need to start from scratch or redo the proposal schedule and cost estimate data.
 The project team can build on the documented BOE rationale to substantiate the project’s integrated master schedule (IMS), resource plan, and resulting time phased budget plan so it takes less effort to develop an executable PMB.

 Create a common foundation for project control data and artifacts.

 Take some time to think through what project control data would be useful to project managers and corporate management so you can collect “snap shots” of project performance across a group of projects, a division, business unit, or corporate wide.
 You may want to consider establishing a base framework or data architecture for coding project schedule and cost data so you can collect the applicable data from each project without having to transform the data in same manner.
 You want a common set of data components to be able to do cross-project analysis.

 The WBS is often the starting point for this foundation.
 Define what other codes are important to you so you can sort and select the data you need for cross-project analysis such as functional departments or business line, type of project, customer, or risk level.
 The common data architecture defines the core database fields all projects use to enter required codes.
 In your data architecture, allow leeway for project managers to use other user defined fields for project unique requirements.